VitaminasG/PHP-MilkShake/README.md

 ## Class imports

-Class and Helper function imports is done with Composer Autoload.
+Composer autoload is responsible to load all class'es and helper functions.
 You will need to dig inside on __root dir__ and edit composer.json file to get desirable result.